quantori/FastqHeat/DEVNOTES.md

 ## Installation instructions
-* Ensure you have fastq-dump installed.
-[Installation of sra toolkit from binaries](https://github.com/ncbi/sra-tools/wiki/HowTo:-Binary-Installation)
+* Ensure you have fasterq-dump installed.
+[Installation of sra toolkit from binaries](https://github.com/ncbi/sra-tools/wiki/HowTo:-Binary-Installation) or Aspera CLI installed.
+[Installation of Aspera CLI](https://www.ibm.com/docs/en/aci/3.9.2?topic=aspera-command-line-interface-user-guide-linux)

 * Also you need to add a path to the tools permanently(!).
 On MacOS you need add the lines `/Users/username/path_to_the_sra/sratoolkit.(version)/bin` into the file `/etc/paths`.
 (And restart the terminal).